top of page

 Hospice care is a type of care provided to individuals who have a terminal illness and who have a life expectancy of 6 months or less.
 The focus is on providing comfort and support to both the individual and their family.
 Hospice is provided in the home, but it is also provided in Skilled Nursing facilities, Assisted Living facilities, or in Residential Hospice facilities.

 As technology advances, more tools are being developed for home care.
-There is now the option for virtual care for those who wish to have peace of mind 24/7 without always having a caregiver in the home.
+There is now the option for Remote Patient Monitoring, or virtual care, for those who wish to have peace of mind 24/7 without always having a caregiver in the home.
 Care Around the Block partners with Sensi.Ai, a technology based on audio analytics developed specifically for care environments, which can automatically analyze both mental and physical events and trends.
 This provides us with in-depth insights that help to significantly improve the overall well-being of our clients, accurately assessing each senior’s changing physical and mental state, and optimizing his/her care plan to perfectly support these evolving needs.

 When determining what you or a family member may need in the aging journey, knowing all the appropriate options is the first step.
 It's important to evaluate the specific needs of the senior in question when choosing a type of senior care, as well as their preferences and budget.
 There are many determining factors that play a part in this decision.
 If you are feeling overwhelmed or would benefit from professional guidance, care management might be right for you.
 Care Management is a client-centered service, designed to meet the client where they are in their life journey.
 Care Managers have extensive knowledge about the costs, quality, and availability of resources in their communities.
 If you are interested in care management in Knoxville, Tennessee, and surrounding counties, click here.